The International Women of Sophie Summer

 Putting the words to our pictures is seasoned writer, Elle Brunton.
 Like Sophie, Elle was born and raised in Middlesbrough and was a season ticket holder until she moved to Chester in 2014.
 Creative and independent Elle decided to work for herself after being furloughed during the COVID-19 lockdown in 2020.
 She has never looked back since.

 With a background in sports journalism and PR, Elle turns her hand to a wide range of subjects.
-She loves the freedom being freelance affords her, particularly the opportunity to childmind two days a week with her sister.
+She loves the freedom being freelance affords her, particularly the opportunity to childmind part-time with her sister.

 Nicknamed ‘Rainbow Brite’ for her love of bright colours, Elle spends her free time baking, watching TV and films and coveting the wardrobes, and attending Comic Cons.
 She is interested in sustainability and longs to get back to social dancing.